 * Click here for rating key

-Food 101 Restaurant Review: With dark-stained wood flooring, a dark wood bar, brick wall tile and leaded glass, Food 101’s décor reaches to the aesthetics of a 1920s speakeasy.
+Food 101 Restaurant Review: Dark-stained wood flooring, a dark wood bar, brick wall tile and leaded glass define Food 101’s décor, which suggests the aesthetics of a 1920s speakeasy.
 Dishes have benefited in quality with the touch of native South Georgian Justin Keith, who has a definite understanding of what classic Southern food is all about.
-So the lightly crusted, firm fried green tomatoes don't lose their authentic character, no matter how embellished.
-The crisp onion rings are made with a beer batter that uses Sweetwater 420, an Atlanta product.
-Classics at this neighborhood spot include meatloaf, the fried chicken (properly pre-brined and buttermilk soaked), a Georgia mountain trout, Georgia wild shrimp on grits (stone ground, of course), and, with a nod to South Carolina, a low country boil.
-We wish the green beans were a tad more cooked---these are not haricots verts---but we applaud the touch of vinegar in the collard greens.
-Wine drinkers can choose from numerous good selections by the glass, some of which are priced below $30 a bottle, offering very fair values.
+So the lightly crusted, firm fried green tomatoes or the Springer Mountain fried chicken (properly pre-brined and buttermilk soaked) or the crisp onion rings don't lose their authentic character, no matter how embellished.
+Classics include meatloaf, Georgia mountain trout, Georgia wild shrimp on grits (stone ground, of course), and crab stew.
+We wish the green beans were a tad more cooked --- these are not haricots verts --- but we applaud the touch of vinegar in the collard greens.
+Wine drinkers may choose from numerous good selections by the glass, some priced below $30 a bottle, offering very fair values.
+Target the bourbon pecan pie for dessert.
 Business types at lunch, families and romancing couples from the neighborhood have made this a genuine local establishment.